 The current preferred treatment is a surgical repair of the patient's valve.
 The surgeon accesses the heart through a sternotomy (opening of the chest bone) and excises or repositions the diseased valve leaflets.
 In instances where the valve is severely diseased, a surgeon will perform a valve replacement using a mechanical or bioprosthetic valve.
 For some patients, a minimally invasive surgical option is available where a mini or partial sternotomy is performed involving a smaller incision on the chest.
 The mitral valve is accessed between the ribs, therefore not requiring the breastbone to be spread.
 The advantage to surgery includes an improved quality of life and expanded life expectancy, as the flow to the heart becomes regulated.

 On average, those who have mitral valve surgery can expect to remain in the hospital for 5 to 10 days post-procedure.
 The first 48 hours are spent on an intensive care unit (ICU) with the remainder of the hospital stay spent in a specialized cardiac care unit (intermediate care), or a regular bed.

-MitraClip, catheter-based treatment, is available for patients with significant symptomatic degenerative mitral regurgitation and are too high risk for surgery.
-In this procedure, a metal clip is advanced on a catheter delivery system, most often through the femoral vein in the groin, and guided by a special type of x-ray into the mitral valve.
+Currently, there is one approved device for a percutaneous repair of the mitral valve, the MitraClip, a catheter-based treatment available for patients with significant symptomatic degenerative mitral regurgitation.
+In this procedure, a metal clip is advanced on a catheter delivery system, most often through the femoral vein in the groin, and guided by a special type of ultrasound.
 The MitraClip device then clips the leaflets of the valve together to reduce the amount of blood that flows back into the left atrium.
-MitraClip is not FDA approved for patients with functional (ischemic) mitral regurgitation, although patients with this form of mitral valve disease may be eligible for the device through participation in the COAPT trial